cockroachdb/docs/v2.1/create-security-certificates-custom-ca.md

 File name pattern | File usage
 -------------|------------
 `ca.crt`     | CA certificate
-`client.<user>.crt` | Client certificate for `<user>` (e.g., `client.root.crt` for user `root`) and must be signed by `ca.crt`.
-Each `client.<user>.crt` must have `CN=<user>`  (for example, `CN=marc` for `client.marc.crt`)
+`client.<user>.crt` | Client certificate for `<user>` (e.g., `client.root.crt` for user `root`). <br><br>Each `client.<user>.crt` must have `CN=<user>`  (for example, `CN=marc` for `client.marc.crt`) <br><br> Must be signed by `ca.crt`.
 `client.<user>.key` | Key for the client certificate

 ## Split node certificates

 The node certificate discussed in the `cockroach cert` command documentation is multifunctional, which means the same certificate is presented when the node acts as a server as well as a client.
-To make the certificate multi-functional, the `node.crt` created using the `cockroach cert` command has `CN=node` and the list of IP addresses and DNS names listed in `Subject Alternative Names` field.
+To make the certificate multi-functional, the `node.crt` created using the `cockroach cert` command has `CN=node` and the list of IP addresses and DNS names listed in `Subject Alternative Name` field.
 This works if you are also using the CockroachDB CA created using the `cockroach cert` command.
-However, if you need to use an external public CA or your own organizational CA, the CA policy might not allow it to sign a node certificate containing a CN that is not an IP address or domain name.
+However, if you need to use an external public CA or your own organizational CA, the CA policy might not allow it to sign a server certificate containing a CN that is not an IP address or domain name.

 To get around this issue, we can split the node key and certificate into two:

-- `node.crt` and `node.key`: The node certificate to be presented when the node acts as a server and the corresponding key. `node.crt` must have the list of IP addresses and DNS names listed in `Subject Alternative Names`.
+- `node.crt` and `node.key`: The node certificate to be presented when the node acts as a server and the corresponding key. `node.crt` must have the list of IP addresses and DNS names listed in `Subject Alternative Name`.
 - `client.node.crt` and `client.node.key`: The node certificate to be presented when the node acts as a client for another node, and the corresponding key. `client.node.crt` must have `CN=node`.

 ### Node key and certificates